SCM-NV/pyZacros/README.md

 What is pyZacros
 ----------------

-pyZacros (Python Library for Automating Zacros Simulation) is a collection of tools that aims to provide a powerful, flexible, and easily extendable Python interface to Zacros.
-It is designed as an extension of the python library [PLAMS](https://github.com/SCM-NV/PLAMS).
-Thereby, pyZacros inherits from PLAMS the robust way of managing the inputs file preparation, job execution, file management, and output file processing.
-Above and above that, it also offers the possibility of postprocessing the results and building very advanced data workflows.
+pyZacros (Python Library for Automating Zacros Simulation) is a collection of tools that aims to provide a powerful, flexible, and easily extendable Python interface to Zacros, a Kinetic Monte Carlo software package for simulating molecular phenomena on catalytic surfaces. pyZacros is designed as an extension of the python library [PLAMS](https://github.com/SCM-NV/PLAMS).
+Thereby inherits from PLAMS the robust way of managing the inputs file preparation, job execution, file management, and output file processing.
+Above that, it also offers the possibility of postprocessing the results and building very advanced data workflows.

 The normal Zacros workflow has the following steps: